 - ½ cup dark chocolate chips (my go to chocolate chips are Lily’s sugar-free brand)

 - Preheat oven to 350 degrees.
 Line loaf pans with parchment paper (I use 2 small).
 Put small amount of coconut oil on bottom and sides of pan to hold the parchment paper in place.

-- Add flours, xanthum gum, baking soda, salt, cinnamon and pumpkin pie spice to a bowl.
-Using a whisk, mix to combine ingredients and break up any lumps in the flours.
+- Add flour, baking soda, salt, cinnamon and pumpkin pie spice to a bowl.
+Using a whisk, mix to combine ingredients.

-- In a separate mixing bowl, add the eggs and beat with an electric mixer until frothy (about 1 minute).
-Add pumpkin, oil, maple syrup, sugar and vanilla.
+- In a separate mixing bowl, add the eggs, pumpkin, oil, maple syrup, sugar and vanilla.
 Beat until creamy.

 - Add half of the dry ingredients and beat to combine.
 Add the remainder of the dry ingredients and beat until incorporated together (don’t over mix).
 Make sure to scrape down the sides of the bowl with a rubber spatula several times in between.